pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/05_open_questions/open_questions.md

 The focus is on deep generative models for SVG images.

-## Open question: Is information in 'raster space' required or not?
+## Open question #1: Is information in 'raster space' required or not?

 ### Background